 - a.
 The Commission should support Council and Parliament negotiations to adopt the legislation. - b.
-Medicines for Europe is ready to work towards a compromise on the incentive system that would stimulate competition with a harmonised and extended Bolar exemption.
+Medicines for Europe is ready to work towards a compromise on the incentive system and that would stimulate competition with a harmonised and extended Bolar exemption.
 The latter is key for competition and for manufacturing of essential medicines and API in Europe1 while unlocking equitable and timely access for patients.
-An extension of IP will not stop pharmaceutical companies from transferring their production to the US as some have already announced and, as stressed in the Draghi Report, the "evidence is overwhelming that competition stimulates productivity, investment and innovation".
+As stressed in Draghi Report the "evidence is overwhelming that competition stimulates productivity, investment and innovation".
+An extension of IP will not stop pharmaceutical companies from transferring their production to the US as some have already announced and, as stressed in Draghi Report, the "evidence is overwhelming that competition stimulates productivity, investment and innovation".
 On the contrary, an IP extension will bankrupt public health budgets which already struggle to finance the reimbursement of expensive drugs. - c.
 Digitalisation is also needed for competitiveness and to reduce shortages.
 The legislation should introduce digital leaflets to make medicines accessible everywhere and EU track and tracing systems used to predict shortages2.